Majority 54 with Jason Kander

 What We Can Do About Hate Crime

-In 2014, there was a shooting outside the Jewish Community Center in Overland Park, Kansas – a suburb of Kansas City.
+In 2014, an Overland Park shooting outside the Jewish Community Center took the lives of three people.
 The gunman was a white supremacist and the former grand dragon of the Ku Klux Klan.
 He picked this location because he was sure he would find Jewish children preparing for a talent show.

 The gunman killed three people, none of whom were actually Jewish.

 Of the three people killed, two of them were related to Mindy Corporon.
-One was her 14 year-old son, Reat.
+One was her 14-year-old son, Rate.
 The other was her father, a practicing physician, who took his grandson to the audition.
 Mindy was supposed to meet them there.
 When she arrived at the scene, her life changed forever.